 Providing Psychological Safety in a BANI World

-According to Cascio, “For each problematic aspect of our BANI world, there is maybe not so much a solution, but a way to react, that might help us and others better manage the situation itself and our emotions and stress that ensues from it.
+According to Cascio, “For each problematic aspect of our BANI world, there may not be so much a solution, but a way to react, that might help us and others better manage the situation and our emotions and stress that ensues from it.
 When something is brittle, it requires capacity and resilience.
 When we feel anxious, we need empathy and mindfulness.
 Non-linear circumstances need context and adaptivity.
 And what are incomprehensible calls for transparency and intuition?
 Everyone can do their share and extend empathy and mindfulness.
-As for context and transparency, we believe it is everyone’s responsibility to verify the veracity of the information they share (may it be in person or on social media).
+As for context and transparency, we believe it is everyone’s responsibility to verify the integrity of the information they share (may it be in person or on social media).
 This contributes to limiting the misinformation impacting our confusion and anxiety.”

-A few days later you might be lying in your bed crying, feeling like you can’t face another day in this world.
+A year ago, the concept of BANI was just that.
+A concept.
+Today, it’s a reality that we all feel in our bodies.
+After the news sink in you might wake up with a taste of iron in your mouth.
+The earth might feel a bit shaky when you go out after you hear about another invasion or terrorist attack.
+A few days later, you might be lying in your bed crying, feeling like you can’t face another day in this world.
 You went through all the phases of grief described by Elisabeth Kuebler-Ross in her famous book On Death and Dying (1969).

 1 – The Daily Fail